2022 year in review: Roe vs. Wade, War in Ukraine, losing Queen Elizabeth II

 No event has affected American consumers more than inflation.
 Consumer prices reached a 40-year high this summer, with the year-over-year increase hitting 9.1%.

-In June gas prices reached at least $5 a gallon, although there are signs that gas prices and other expenses are beginning to come down slightly.
+In June, gas prices reached $5 a gallon, although there are signs that gas prices and other expenses are beginning to come down slightly.

 The consumer price index "delivered another shock, and as painful as June's higher number is, equally as bad is the broadening sources of inflation," Robert Frick, a corporate economist at Navy Federal Credit Union, told CNBC in July.